superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

     for doc in tqdm(dataset)
 ]

+# generator with openai models
+generator_llm = ChatOpenAI(model="gpt-3.5-turbo-16k")
+critic_llm = ChatOpenAI(model="gpt-4")
+embeddings = OpenAIEmbeddings()
-generator = TestsetGenerator.with_openai()
+generator = TestsetGenerator.from_langchain(generator_llm , critic_llm , embeddings)

 # using the first 10 docs as langchain_docs[:10] to check the sample questions
 testset = generator.generate_with_langchain_docs(langchain_docs[:10], test_size=10,
-                                                 raise_exceptions=False, with_debugging_logs=False,
                                                  distributions={simple: 0.5, reasoning: 0.25, multi_context: 0.25})
 df = testset.to_pandas()
 df.head(10)
 ```

 This method provides us with a reasonable baseline question-context-ground_truth set, which can be used to generate responses from our RAG pipeline for evaluation.
-And RAGAS generates this set with less effort than T5 and OpenAI.
+RAGAS generates this set with less effort than T5 and OpenAI along with the fact that it takes the variety of characteristics such as *reasoning, conditioning and multi-context* in account when creation evaluation dataset (read more [here](https://docs.ragas.io/en/latest/concepts/testset_generation.html#how-does-ragas-differ-in-test-data-generation)).

 ![../assets/use_cases/retrieval_augmented_generation_eval_qdrant_ragas/ragas_baseline_eval_dataset_preview.png](../assets/use_cases/retrieval_augmented_generation_eval_qdrant_ragas/ragas_baseline_eval_dataset_preview.png)